miRx923/NaiveBayesClassifier/README.md

 # NaiveBayesClassifier
-School assignment about implementing a popular machine learning algorithm Naive Bayes Classifier in C# programming language.
+The school assignment about implementing a popular machine learning algorithm Naive Bayes Classifier in C# programming language.

 <h1>Documentation of the Naive Bayes Classifier in C#</h1>